jadrs/biotracker/README.md

 * **--dist-thr** (default: 5.0)

 (Absolute) distance threshold (see algorithm description below).
 A scalar greater than 0.
-Larger values imply a less conservative linking.
+Smaller values imply a more conservative linking.

+This parameter sets the maximun distance *in pixels* that a particle is expected to move from one frame to the next.
+Therefore, you might need to set it to a higher value in case of fast moving particles and/or videos recorded at lower frame rates.

 * **--dist-ratio-thr** (default: 0.8)